Boh Runga

-Boh Runga (born 1969/1970) is a New Zealand recording artist and was the lead singer and guitarist in New Zealand rock band Stellar.
+Boh Runga (born 14 March 1970) is a New Zealand recording artist and was the lead singer and guitarist in New Zealand rock band Stellar.
 Boh is the older sister of Bic Runga and Pearl Runga who are also musicians.

 Early life

-Boh grew up in Christchurch, New Zealand.
-She is the daughter of Joseph Runga, a Maori ex-serviceman and Sophia Tang, a Chinese singer who abandoned her own music career in Malaysia to join Joseph in his home country.
+Runga was born on 14 March 1970 and grew up in Christchurch, New Zealand.
+She is the daughter of Joseph Te Okoro Runga, a Maori ex-serviceman, and Sophia Tang, a Chinese singer who abandoned her own music career in Malaysia to join Joseph in his home country.
 Joseph was a self-taught pianist and died in 2005 from a heart attack.
 Runga is of Ngāti Kahungunu descent.

-Boh left Christchurch for Auckland to form Stellar in the late 1990s.
+Runga left Christchurch for Auckland to form Stellar in the late 1990s.
 After signing with Sony Music, Stellar released their 1999 debut album Mix and quickly became Sony's biggest selling New Zealand band as the album went multi-platinum.
 Stellar also secured eight Tui Awards for Mix and its 2001 follow up Magic Line.

 Early career

-After the release of 'Magic Line' and the subsequent touring of New Zealand, Australia and Europe, Boh went to Los Angeles in 2003 to hone her skills as a songwriter at the invitation of her LA-based music publishers, Chrysalis.
-She now lives in Los Angeles.
-Since 2003, she has been married to Campbell Smith, who is the manager for her sister Bic and chief executive of the Recording Industry Association of New Zealand.

-In 2007, a fortuitous introduction to the gold bullion company NZ Mint led Boh into designing and launching her first jewellery range called 'Birdland', based on her love of New Zealand's native birds.
+After the release of 'Magic Line' and the subsequent touring of New Zealand, Australia and Europe, Runga went to Los Angeles in 2003 to hone her skills as a songwriter at the invitation of her LA-based music publishers, Chrysalis.
+In 2007, a fortuitous introduction to the gold bullion company NZ Mint led Runga into designing and launching her first jewellery range called 'Birdland', based on her love of New Zealand's native birds.
 Due to the success of both 'Birdland' and her second collection, 'The Messenger Stories', Runga now plans to release the jewellery in Australia and North America.